Celebrating 41 years as a society!

 Live via Zoom

-lecturer on opera in vast arenas for decades, is
+on opera in vast arenas for decades, is also a well-

-also a well-versed Wagnerian.
-She has a clear
+versed Wagnerian.
+She has a clear understanding of

 KLAUS FLORIAN VOGT RECITAL